theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 Our Module now provides the three features we set ourselves to deliver.
 There's one critical thing missing from our Module's config though.

 We are using `resources.Match` which was introduced in Hugo 0.57.0.
-We should make sure no one using an older version can import our Hugo Icons Module or else... break!
+Also fine tuned mounting using files and subdirectories got supported only with Hugo 0.64.0.
+So 0.64.0 is the minimum version our users will need if they want to use our module or else... break!

 ```yaml
 # config.yaml